A potential-theoretic approach to optimal stopping in a spectrally L\'evy Model: Sufficient conditions

-The relative positions of $a$ and $\ell_0$ are illustrated in Figure \ref{fig:realline1}.
-The assumptions \ref{g0}, \ref{g1} and \ref{g2} are in place throughout the remainder of the paper.
-The reader may consider these assumptions as ad hoc and expedient.
-However, they are in fact \emph{not}.
-We shall now discuss the motivation and justification of each assumption.
+The relative positions of $a_0$, $\ell_0$ and subharmonic components are illustrated in Figure \ref{fig:realline2}.
+These assumptions are imposed throughout the paper, except in Section~\ref{sec:Firregular}, where Assumption~\ref{assump:g}-\ref{g7} is dropped and all other assumptions remain in force.
+The reader may regard these assumptions as ad hoc and expedient.
+However, they are in fact \textit{not}.
+We will now discuss the motivation and justification of each assumption.